CS-5004-Spring-2025/Website/Schedule.md

 <li>Lesson 8: Higher-Order Abstractions</li>
 <li>Lesson 7: Abstraction for Sorting</li>
 </ul>
-<i>Pay particular attention to the lessons above.
-You may wish to watch some of the other lessons to fully understand the examples used.</i>
+<i><small>Pay particular attention to the lessons above.
+You may wish to watch some of the other lessons to fully understand the examples used.</small></i>
 </td>

 <!-- Resources -->